shime-saba/moba_balance_prediction/README.md

 1. I'm planning to add a homemade grid search function to [model_utilities.py](code/model_utilities.py).
 I have been evaluating my classification models by some metrics like average AUC across all included patches, which requires 9 specific rounds of splitting and prediction. sklearn's built-in GridSearchCV is a lovely tool for model-tuning, but doesn't fit the bill for that problem.

 2. As mentioned in model details, I intend at some point to add the code to process item changes from patch notes as well.
 Some of my NLP code should work for item change prediction already, but I don't have the code to scrape or store that data yet.

+3. I have successfully used the Dota 2 API to scrape a LOT of data on all tournament matches; the code to perform this task can be found in [match_api_caller.py](code/match_api_caller.py).
+This data is sitting in a MongoDB on an EC2 instance, but I have yet to use it.
+Some information that could be of interest here includes hero item choices and hero skill progression choices.

 <sub>[back to top ^](#predicting-moba-balance-outcomes)</sub>